kwedbh/Ai-chat-System/README.md

 -   **AI Chat**: Real-time conversational AI powered by Google's Gemini API.
 -   **Conversation History**: Stores user prompts and AI replies in a database.
 -   **Daily Prompt Limit**: Free users can send up to 25 prompts daily.
--   **Responsive UI**: A user interface styled with Tailwind CSS, similar to popular platforms like ChatGPT.
+-   **Responsive UI**: A user-friendly interface styled with Tailwind CSS, similar to popular platforms like ChatGPT.

 ## Technologies